Dortmund reject Man Utd's £67m opening bid for Sancho

 What else do United want?

-It is understood a centre-back and central midfielder are also on the list while competition for right back is also being sought with Kieran Trippier an option.
+It is understood a centre-back and central midfielder are also on the list while competition for right-back is also being sought, with Atletico Madrid's Kieran Trippier an option.

-Raphael Varane and Pau Torres are the leading candidates at centre-back as Solskjaer looks to find a more consistent partner for Harry Maguire.
+Real Madrid star Raphael Varane and Villarreal's Pau Torres are the leading candidates at centre-back as Solskjaer looks to find a more consistent partner for Harry Maguire.